karanmhatre/daily-art/README.md

 # Daily Art
 Daily Art is an invite-based system where a daily topic is given and members can submit in their artworks.
-The service side programming is done using Laravel.
+The system is built using Laravel.

 ## Deployment
 - Setting up composer and xampp